Neighborhood Housing in the Indian Village neighborhood of Detroit, Michigan. (Owen Kaufman/CoStar)

 Those fixtures and materials are what drives the cost of the home.
 So if you are looking to make an impactful upgrade to increase the value of your property, the kitchen and bathrooms are a good place to start.

-“The kitchen and bathrooms can get a refreshed look by giving it a coat of paint,” Oliveira suggests.
+“The kitchen and bathrooms can get a refreshed look by giving it a coat of paint,” Oliveira said.
 But don’t just paint the walls.
 Focus on the moldings and cabinets, too.
 “It can really transform the room for a relatively low budget and can have a really good return.”

 Other cost-effective updates can include changing out the hardware, swapping out the bathroom mirror and upgrading light fixtures.
-Investments such as new appliances and countertops will cost more, but might be more valuable to potential buyers.
+Investments such as new appliances and countertops will cost more but might be more valuable to potential buyers.

 Importantly, you should always know your DIY limits.
 Small, simple changes are probably easy enough that you won’t have to hire someone for the job.
 However, bigger jobs such as tile work, electric and plumbing should be kept to the professionals if you don’t know how to do those things yourself.
 After all, you may end up spending even more money trying to fix a job that you weren’t equipped to complete.